mmailaender/convex-auth-svelte/src/lib/sveltekit/README.md

 # Convex Auth for SvelteKit

 This package provides authentication functionality for SvelteKit applications using Convex as a backend.
 It includes both client-side components and server-side utilities for a complete authentication solution.
+For client-only integrations, see the [Svelte docs](src/lib/svelte/README.md).

 ## Table of Contents